caerphoto/dbbrowser/README.md

 You can also execute arbitrary SQL and the results are shown similarly to table/view column info.

+I made this because Oracle SQL Developer is a bit heavyweight and makes my computer sad.

 ## Installation and running

 To install: